xgfone/ship/README.md

 	//     }
 	DefaultMethodMapping map[string]string

+    // BindQuery binds the request query to v.
+    //
+    // The default is binder.BindQuery().
+	BindQuery func(queries url.Values, v interface{}) error

 	// The logger management, which is `NewNoLevelLogger(os.Stdout)` by default.
 	// But you can appoint yourself customized Logger implementation.
 	Logger Logger